“Acacia Learning Limited/AL/Our” means we the company who provide the course and all persons acting on behalf of the company.

 c.
 Self- funding students entering a credit agreement.

-Upon enrolment are passed access information to the finance provider and required to complete a credit application form with a 10% deposit payment.
+Upon enrolment your details will be passed to the finance provider and you are required to complete a credit application form with a 10% deposit payment.
 Upon successful approval by the finance provider the student will be sent confirmation of enrolment.

 d.
 Company paying for the course.